-Scottish Renewables are the ‘voice of the Scottish renewable energy sector’, and Nick Sharpe, Director of Communications, eloquently demonstrating the commitment, opportunities and of course challenges for this sector leaving all who attended in no doubt that Scotland is a World leader in this renewables and still has a bright future.
+Scottish Renewables are the ‘voice of the Scottish renewable energy sector’, and Nick Sharpe, Director of Communications, eloquently demonstrating the commitment, opportunities and of course challenges for this sector.
+Nick's presentation left all who attended in no doubt that Scotland is a world leader in this renewables and still has a bright future.

 Finally, and after a fog delayed flight to London, Mark Beaumont showed that getting from A to B by bike was the way to go.
 Mark was corporate ambassador with Bruce Stevenson throughout his successful attempt to smash the world record for cycling 18,000 miles round the world.
 His delivery of the ’80 days’ challenge followed by plenty of chat and selfies showed that his achievements are admired by non-cyclists and lycra wearers alike.